nus-cs2103-AY2223S1/tp/docs/team/chao890.md

 * **Existing Features**
-  * Improved on the `Leave` class, by storing `Leave` objects in a priority queue, and adding methods to check for overlapping or equal leaves.
+  * Made improvements to the `Leave` class by storing `Leave` objects in a priority queue, and add methods to check for overlapping or equal leaves.
-  * Refactor `Delete` command.
+  * Refactored `Delete` command.
   * Fixed multiple bugs (Refer to #109, #130, #140, #235).

 #### Contributions to the UG